-To compliment the earthy fig flavor, I sweetened this drink up a bit with the addition of maple syrup.
-Despite maple harvesting season not falling till late winter/early spring actually, maple syrup is most often associated with the cooler fall and winter months.
+To complement the earthy fig flavor, I sweetened this drink up a bit with the addition of maple syrup.
+Despite maple harvesting season not falling till late winter/early spring, maple syrup is most often associated with the cooler fall and winter months.

 - 2 1/2 ounces lemon vodka (my go-to is Greenbar Distillery's Tru Lemon Vodka)

 - 2 fresh figs, divided

 - 1 1/2-2 teaspoons maple syrup (depending how sweet you want it)

 - 3 sprigs fresh thyme, divided

 - Step 1 Place a handful of ice in a lowball glass and set aside.

 - Step 2 Using a cocktail shaker, add 1 fig and the leaves of 1 thyme sprig.
 Using a muddler, muddle the mixture until the fig is broken down.